 Park in either the National Trust Car Park at Godrevy, or slightly further up towards the headland in what we locals imaginatively call, ‘lay by car park’.

 From the lay by, continue up the road on foot, passing the toilet block on your right, and make a right turn up and across the field.
 Chances are you’ll see a worn footpath from regular visitors to the seals.
 You’ll see signs about the seals and will soon reach the cliff top which looks down on to Mutton Cove and the seals.
 The seals are sensitive to noises so please approach the cliff top with care (as we would recommend you do for all cliff tops…) and keep noise to a minimum.
+Read our guide to 'watching seals well' which has tips on how to ensure you do not disturb the seals.

 Mutton cove is surrounded by cliffs so, even if the seals welcomed visitors to their beach, access is all but impossible, but around the corner the seals can sometimes be seen playing in the sandy cove which you can get down to.
 Keep an eye on the state of the tide though as it’s possible to get cut off!